tlackemann/hubert/README.md

 ## How It Works

 hu.lux automatically checks the status of your Hue lights every 30 or so seconds and records the information to a Cassandra database.
-A python daemon then reads the information and makes predictions on based on the current conditions.
+A python cron then reads the information and makes predictions on based on the current conditions.

 ### Learning